elidhu/sidetracked/articles/2024-04-12_sidetracked-our-first-route-and-test.md

 I won't go in to too much detail here, it's fairly straightforward.
 We are creating a `TestServer` using a `TestServerConfig` and the `Router` from our `Application`.
 We have pre-emptively added some sensible defaults to the test server, like saving cookies, and setting the `Content-Type` to `application/json` as we are intending to build out a `JSON` API.
 These can all be overridden at the request level if required.

 Cool, now let's use our brand new test helper in the actual test.
-We have already create the `routes.rs` file under the `tests` directory, so let's define the test.
+We have already created the `routes.rs` file under the `tests` directory, so let's define the test.

 ```rust
 // @?testhealthcheck.file